 Principle 2: Create communities to deliver to customers the benefits of relentless adaptation and maniacal adherence to key Repeatable Models®.

 A scale insurgent focuses a lot of energy on nurturing three core communities within the organization.
 These aren’t new organizational entities with hierarchies and reporting functions.
 They are communities of individuals who get together sometimes but who also may belong organizationally to other teams.
 These communities represent the broad sets of skills the company needs to thrive in today’s fast-changing markets.
 Consequently, you have to start paying close attention to their health.
 As a community, are they world class?
-Can they can develop expertise in their community and learn from others?
+Can they develop expertise in their community and learn from others?
 Do the more experienced folks in that community feel a sense of responsibility to develop and coach folks who are more junior?

 The three core communities are: